detuur/mpv-scripts/README.md

 KEY script-binding cycle-histogram-levels-mode
 ```

-If you are using hardware decoding, the histogram will likely not work.
-However, you can use `Ctrl+h` (mpv default key binding) to toggle hardware decoding on/off on the fly.
+The histogram video filter will likely not work, if hardware decoding is used.
+Therefore, if hardware decoding is detected, it is disabled when the histogram is toggled on and the setting is restored when toggled off.

 ![Shamelessly stolen example from ffmpeg's wiki](https://trac.ffmpeg.org/raw-attachment/wiki/Histogram/histogram_overlay.jpg)